-Take steps to stop Rohingya refugees from entering Bangladesh, Dhaka tells India
+Take steps to stop Rohingya refugees from entering Bangladesh, Dhaka tells New Delhi

-An official at the Ministry of Foreign Affairs said that the country has sent a note verbale to New Delhi on the matter.
+Last week, Bangladesh’s Foreign Minister AK Abdul Momen said that the country’s security forces recently detained 18 Rohingya refugees who had come from India.

 The Bangladesh government has asked India to take steps to prevent Rohingya refugees from crossing over into its territory, the United News of Bangladesh reported on Sunday.

-Mashfee Binte Shams, Secretary (East) at Bangladesh’s Ministry of Foreign Affairs, said that the country has sent a note verbale to India on the matter.
-A note verbale is a form of diplomatic communication from one government to another.

-On May 17, Bangladesh’s Foreign Minister AK Abdul Momen said that a good number of Rohingya refugees had been entering the country from India, according to the United News of Bangladesh.
-He said that they had been taking the help of agents to cross fenced areas along the border.

-Momen added that Bangladeshi security forces recently detained 18 Rohingya refugees who had come from India.
+On May 17, Bangladesh’s Foreign Minister AK Abdul Momen said that the country’s security forces recently detained 18 Rohingya refugees who had come from India.
 “We have to engage more security forces to stop them,” he said.

+Momen said that a good number of Rohingya refugees had been entering Bangladesh from India.
+He claimed that they had been taking the help of agents to cross fenced areas along the border, according to the United News of Bangladesh.

 The minister said that those who crossed the border had heard from their relatives that they would get good facilities and food in the Bangladeshi district of Cox’s Bazar.